jalapic/attentionh/README.md

-### Repository for Raw Data for paper: "Temporal Pairwise-Correlation Analysis Provides Empirical Support for Attention Hierarchies in Mice"
+### Repository for Code + Raw Data for paper:

+"Temporal Pairwise-Correlation Analysis Provides Empirical Support for Attention Hierarchies in Mice"